One Day at a Time

 In early sobriety, my biggest supporters were my family—my parents, my siblings.
 I had a few sober friends and a small community I was starting to build, but social anxiety made that tough at first.
 The people close to me checking in on me mattered.

-One thing my sponsor said to me that stuck was:
+One thing a prior sponsor had said to me that stuck was:

 "What qualities would you want in a higher power?
 Be those qualities."